Stopped by the Food Police: How to Respond When Somebody Comments about Your Food or Your Body

 In a discussion, there’s a conversation with lots of listening.
 There’s no expectation to convince the other person to join your side, you’re just sharing your experiences and listening to theirs.

-So if you feel there’s an opening for a discussion with Means Well, then the next step is to decide whether it’s actually worth it for you, in this moment, to engage in that discussion.
+So if you feel there’s an opening for a discussion with Means Well (or in less likely cases, Extreme Mean), then the next step is to decide whether it’s actually worth it for you, in this moment, to engage in that discussion.

-Even if Means Well actually would be totally open to a discussion, if you’re not in a place where you’re actually going to be able to educate, calmly and politely discuss, or even say “That wasn’t very helpful, can we talk about something else?” – then don’t do it.
+Even if Means Well is alone and actually would be totally open to a discussion, if you’re not in a place where you’re going to be able to educate, calmly and politely discuss, or even say “That wasn’t very helpful, can we talk about something else?” – then don’t do it.
+You don’t have to.
+They all take energy.

 You can simply say something like, “I’m so glad you care about me,” and then move on.
-This is an example of seeking the part you can agree on (even if implied, not explicitly stated).
+This is an example of seeking something you can agree on (even if implied, not explicitly stated).

 In a situation with Means Well, you probably have more common ground than not common ground.

-There could also be a lot of other responses, but I like and use this one personally because it makes them feel heard and understood.
-I’m not arguing or even addressing the other part of the comment.
-(Although, if they keep bringing it up, then I might say something, but if it’s one and done, I just thank them and move on).
+There could also be a lot of other responses, but I like and often use this technique personally because it makes them feel heard and understood.
+I don’t have to argue or even address the other part of the comment.
+(Although, if they keep bringing it up, then I might say something (see “Recognize Patterns” section below).
+If it’s one and done, I just thank them for caring about me and move on).
 And thankfulness helps because I emphasize the good, and the negative loses some of its importance.

 We’re not perfect, but in general, it’s always a good idea to try to respond in a way that the best version of your future self will look back on and say, “Oh, I’d still do that in the same way.”